Anzio War Cemetery

 The Commonwealth of Nations Anzio War Cemetery is to be found about a kilometer from Anzio town in the Lazio region of Italy.
 It is located 70 km south of Rome.
-It should not be confused with the Sicily–Rome American Cemetery and Memorial, which is for Americans and is located in Nettuno at the address "Piazzale Kennedy, 1".
+It should not be confused with the Commonwealth Beach Head War Cemetery some 3,5 kilometers to the north or the American Sicily–Rome American Cemetery and Memorial, which is located in the nearby town of Nettuno.

 Description and history

 Anzio War Cemetery is a special and communal cemetery for the local and surrounding peoples.
 It contains 1,056 graves resulting from Operation Shingle in 1944 as part of World War II.
 Having seen the make up of the 1st Canadian Division which was sent there in 1944 it is clear from the graves that those who rest there were from the units of the 1st Division.
 There were 1,037 identified casualties.